4 Steps To Helping Your Child Avoid Exam Stress

 Set up a dedicated study area free from technological distractions.
 Sitting in front of a computer with Facebook open isn’t the best study zone.

-Recognize the importance of sleep
+Recognise the importance of sleep

 It is important to understand how important sleep is to the study process.
 When studying your brain creates thousands of neuro links as your brain builds memories that contain the study material, like creating a whole bunch of notes and files.